Stadio Olimpico, Roma, 08.07.1990

 For Franz Beckenbauer the Rome final would be the culmination of a long project that had been fine-tuned to perfection; a weakened Argentinian side ravaged by injuries and suspensions was clearly there for the taking, but nobody in the German camp would be taking anything for granted.

 The two teams took to the field on what was a calm and dry evening in Rome’s Stadio Olimpico, with Germany back in their famous black and white ensemble and the Argentinians sporting their second kit of blue shirts, white shorts and blue socks.
-Taking charge of the game would be Edgardo Codesal Méndez, an excitable Mexican who had awarded England two penalties in their dramatic quarter-final against Cameroon.
-German supporters dominated the crowd, which at times felt like a home match with the stands decked in black, red and gold.
+Taking charge of the game would be Edgardo Codesal Méndez, the excitable Mexican who had awarded England two penalties in their dramatic quarter-final against Cameroon.
+German supporters would dominate the crowd of just over seventy-three and a half thousand people, making it feel like a home match with the stands decked out in black, red and gold.

-To see Maradona lift the trophy for a second time would have been a travesty, but instead the 73,603-strong crowd found themselves being treated to an image on the large screen of a blubbing Maradona.
-This rather pitiful sight elicited a loud chorus of boos and jeers, and even neutrals would have found it hard not to laugh.
+To see Diego Maradona lift the trophy for a second time would have been a travesty, but instead the 73,603-strong crowd would find themselves being treated to an image on the large screen of the Argentinian captain standing alone, the tears welling up.
+This rather pitiful sight would elicit a loud chorus of boos and jeers from the crowd, and it would have taken a heart of stone not to laugh.